Tim’s take:

 Week beginning 29 June: poised, not started

-As of early July, the official score is nil-nil: AHDB’s weekly GB harvest progress reports have not yet begun for 2026, with the first edition of the season usually published by the middle of July.
-The first winter barley in the south and east is the crop to watch between now and then.
+At the end of June the official score was nil-nil: AHDB’s GB harvest progress reports had not yet begun for 2026, and the first edition of the season did not arrive until 31 July.
+The first winter barley in the south and east was the crop to watch in the meantime.

 What we do know is the state of the crops going in.
 AHDB’s crop condition report, with data to 22 June 2026, put 58% of GB winter wheat in good or excellent condition, down from 64% a month earlier after a dry April and May.
 Winter barley stood at 64% good or excellent, winter oilseed rape at 80%, and spring barley at 55%.
 England carried the worst of the moisture stress; Scotland, Wales and Northern Ireland had a kinder run.